-We think that extra level of preparedness makes us stand out from our competition.
+We think this extra level of preparedness makes us stand out from our competition.
 More importantly, we think it makes our customers’ businesses stand out too.
-If you can’t get your merchandise out, your ecommerce business is dead in the water.
+If you can’t get your merchandise out, your eCommerce business is dead in the water.
 Downtime and shipping delays are classic ways to lose customers to your competition.
 We don’t want that to happen to you.

-At Red Stag, we believe that your fulfillment center should never be the bottleneck in your ecommerce business.
-We will to pay you $50 any time we cause an order to be late.
+At Red Stag Fulfillment, we believe that your eCommerce fulfillment center should never be the bottleneck in your business.
+We will pay you $50 any time we cause an order to be late.
 We can’t control for Russian hackers, freak blizzards, or shipper meltdowns, but we guarantee we will keep your product flowing out our doors.

 Where are your sources for the claim of attacks on shopify and squarespace?